 require the help of a knowledgeable and experienced attorney, which is

-in that nature.
+nature.
 For that reason, it is imperative that you obtain high-quality

 legal guidance to ensure that you are fully protected.